Elastic Bayesian Model Calibration: Introduction

 There has been considerable effort in statistics to develop methods that can analyze functional data objects without loss of information.
 Such methodology is known as functional data analysis and has a rich history.
 An excellent introduction to this field is given in several books including \cite{ramsay2005}, \cite{horvath2012}, and \cite{srivastava2016}.
 An interesting aspect of most functional data is that the underlying variability can be ascribed to two sources.
 These two sources are termed the amplitude (\(y\) or vertical) variability and the phase (\(x\) or horizontal or warping) variability.
-Capturing these two sources of variability is crucial when modeling and monitoring functional data in a process control architecture, and can greatly affect the construction of statistics (e.g., tolerance bounds, model parameters).
+Capturing these two sources of variability is crucial when modeling functional data, and can greatly affect the construction of statistics (e.g., averages, tolerance bounds).
 In this work, we refer to methods that handle both amplitude and phase variability in functional data as \emph{elastic}.
 This important concept is illustrated in Figure \ref{fig:toy_example} through a simulated example.

 In Figure \ref{fig:toy_example} we have two functions that contain both a peak and a trough.
 Each of the functions contain variability in the height of the peak and valley and large variability in its placement.
 The relative heights of the peaks can be attributed to the amplitude variability, while the different locations of the peaks constitute the phase variability.